-We recently carried out a survey of the social impact of being a Pantry member and produced an impact report.
+In 2021, we carried out a survey of the social impact of being a Pantry member and produced an impact report.
 We gave this the title ‘Dignity, choice hope.’
 This demonstrated that the impact of being a Pantry member extends far beyond simply access to food.
 Every Pantry member is able to save at least £15 on their weekly food shop, which equates to an annual saving of up to £780 a year.
 Beyond this

 In the midst of the dark times, the Your Local Pantry network, offers a beacon of hope, demonstrating that local communities can be at the forefront of developing practical and sustainable long-term responses to the current crisis.